Aaron-Sterling/extended-angular-firestore/README.md

 The goal of the API is to help the programmer manage Observable Subscriptions, so you only ask for exactly what you want.
 You can either ask to download a document or a collection exactly once, in which case you get back a Promise that resolves to the value of the document you are requesting.
 Or you can listen to a document or a collection, in which case you get back an Observable you can subscribe to (and might have to unsubscribe from).
 This structure has helped me avoid annoying double-request errors where I failed to unsubscribe from a stream I hadn't realized I was still subscribed to.

 This package also handles existence/nonexistence gracefully, which has been a weakness of both Firebase and Firestore in the past.
 To create or modify a document, simply use the Upsert method, which does the existence checking for you.

+Finally, the API extension is lightweight -- about 100 lines of TypeScript and three RXJS operators (which AngularFire may already need).

 ## Setup